Brewers hold ‘Wisconsin Only’ sale for Miller Park games against the Cubs again

 MILWAUKEE – With the close proximity of the ballpark and the success of the team over the last five years, a number of Brewers’ home games have been full of Cubs’ fans.

-Hence a few have come to name Miller Park “Wrigley North” at times, and it was something the hosts weren’t to proud of.
+Hence a few have come to name Miller Park “Wrigley North” at times, and it was something the hosts weren’t too proud of.

 To curb the influx of Cubs’ fans to the ballpark, the Brewers are continuing a special pre-sale to make sure their rooters get the buy most of the tickets first.